simalexan/s3-lambda-svg-to-pdf-s3/README.md

 - `ConversionTimeout`, an optional parameter, represents the timeout of the Conversion Lambda function.
 By default its 60 seconds.

-## Latest Release - 1.0.0
+## Latest Release - 1.1.0

-- Initial release.
+- Added InputBucketName and OutputBucketName as parameters

 ## Roadmap - Upcoming changes